daleffe/DelphiHttpClient/README.md

 ## Improvements
 - Added the possibility to send data using GET method, similar to POST;
-- Added _ContentType_ parameter to methods that can send raw text.
+- Added _ContentType_ parameter to methods that can send raw text;

+## Fixes
+- Solved bug that don't return Content-Length.